 Bring Fido on an unforgettable trip to dog-friendly Santa Fe, New Mexico!
-"The City Different" comes alive in the summertime when the weather is warm, pet-friendly patios are open and visitors flock to the year's hottest events.
-The city hosts the Santa Fe Wine Festival, International Folk Art Market and Santa Fe Art Week in July, and the Santa Fe Indian Market in August.
+"The City Different" is a fun place to visit year-round.
 Spend a weekend with your dog sampling New Mexican cuisine and wines, taking in the local culture, architecture and creative arts scene, communing with nature in the American Southwest, and scanning the night sky at one of the best stargazing spots in the U.S.

 Posted by Erin Ballinger